From warship to dream houseboat (5 of 5)

 Professional houseboat demolition

-The following hours are nerve wrecking.
+The following hours are nerve-wracking.
 Every time a piece of a wall comes down, I’m scared the lower floor might get damaged.
-But all goes well and the demolition men proof to be the professionals they claim to be.
-After a long, long day, the houseboat is 2,5 meters lower and about 50.000 kilo of concrete, wood and rubble are removed.
-She has come up about 50 centimetres and looks exactly how she must have looked when she was tugged from the UK to France after D-day.
+But all goes well, and the demolition men prove to be the professionals they claim to be.
+After a long, long day, the houseboat is 2.5 meters lower, and about 50,000 kilos of concrete, wood, and rubble are removed.
+She has come up about 50 centimeters and looks exactly how she must have looked when she was tugged from the UK to France after D-Day.

 The concrete barge looks like she must have looked in 1945 again